 The member will then be able to enter a VAT number:

 TaxJar, our tax processor, uses a service called VIES to validate EU VAT IDs.
 If your member inputs a VAT ID that is not valid, we will display a Wrong Tax ID error message during checkout.

 We also support collecting business tax numbers in Canada and Australia, but we don’t currently validate them or apply any reverse charge mechanisms.

 If you enabled tax-included pricing and a member is eligible for the reverse charge mechanism, Memberful will remove taxes from the total price.

 After you enable tax collection in Settings, new members will be required to enter their billing location when they sign up.
 Existing members will be required to enter their billing location when they update their payment method.

 If your site has active subscribers who signed up before you enabled tax collection, those subscriptions will continue to renew as before.
 Tax will not be collected on renewal orders until the member updates their payment method.
 You can direct members to update their payment method to add taxes to existing subscriptions by going to Update Card in their account.

 Members can also update their Tax/VAT number here anytime (if it's required based on their location).
 This value can only be updated by the member themselves.

 Order receipts / invoices

-When taxes are collected for an order, we’ll add additional information to the payment receipt / invoice that is emailed to the member.
+When taxes are collected for an order, we’ll include additional information in the payment receipt / invoice that is emailed to the member.
 This includes: